Introducing Frontity Framework Beta

 Instant in-app navigation

-Once React has loaded, our router prefetches other routes and data automatically.
+Once React has loaded, Frontity’s router prefetches other routes and data automatically.
 Users never have to wait when they navigate inside the app.

 Server Side Rendering

 Frontity responds with a fully populated HTML file generated with React.
-This reduces the time required for the first contentful paint and ensures that the SEO is not harmed.
+This reduces the time required for the first contentful paint and is good for SEO.

 The content is retrieved using the WordPress REST API.
 Once React is loaded in the browser, it takes control of the page and does its magic.